KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 1. In the **Digital Object Identifier** field, answer **"Yes"** to the question *"Do you already have a DOI for this upload?"*
 2. Copy and paste (to avoid typos) the existing DOI into the field.
 The DOI will be validated for conformity, and a given DOI may only be deposited once in the KTH Data Repository (i.e., duplicate detection is in place).

+## Titles

+The title field is a required field in the deposit form.
+The title is essential for readers to discover your research, and it is used in citations and when posts are displayed anywhere in the repository.

+You may optionally add additional titles, such as subtitles, translated titles, or alternative titles.

+## Add an additional title

+1. Click the **Add titles** button.
+2. Provide the additional title and select the title type (*alternative title, subtitle, translated title, or other*).
+3. Optionally, set the language of the additional title.

+## Publication date

+The **publication date** field is a required field.
+By default, it is set to the date the draft was created.
+If your upload was previously published elsewhere (e.g., as a journal article), please use the date of the first publication.

+Note that in addition to the publication date, the KTH Data Repository keeps track of the date a post was uploaded to the repository.

+## Imprecise dates (EDTF)

+For older content, you may not always know the precise publication date.
+In these cases, you can use both imprecise dates and date ranges following the **Extended Date Time Format (EDTF) Level 1** standard:

+1. **Reduced precision for year and month** – `2025-09` refers to the month of September 2025.
+2. **Reduced precision for year** – `2025` refers to the calendar year 2025.
+3. **Time interval** – `2025-01-01/2025-09-23` refers to the time interval beginning on January 1, 2025, and ending on September 23, 2025.
+4. **Time interval imprecise** – `1939/1945` refers to the time interval beginning sometime in 1939 and ending sometime in 1945.